kaybee-singh/ocp-installation/agent-based-installation-multi-node/README.md

 ```bash
 cd ocp;openshift-install --dir . agent create image
 ```
-After attaching the ISO to all master nodes and starting the installation run below command on the bastion node where we generated the ISO
+After attaching the ISO to all master nodes and starting the installation run below command on the bastion node where we generated the ISO.
+Below command will show us the bootstrap process.
 ```bash
 cd ocp;openshift-install --dir . agent wait-for bootstrap-complete     --log-level=info
 ```